 - Be aware of the impact of negative body talk around your children, about your own body or other people’s.
 Work on modelling a healthy acceptance of your own body shape.
 Don’t complain about ‘ugly’ body parts or, at least, don’t share your opinions with your child.

 - Accept other people’s body sizes and shapes.
 Don’t put a lot of emphasis on physical appearances or your child will too.
 Instead, try to talk to your child about all the different aspects that make up a person, such as personality, skills and outlook on life.

-- Exercise regularly.
+- Exercise regularly, and keep the focus on health and fun.
 Have at least one family activity per week that involves some kind of exercise; for example, bushwalking, dancing, playing backyard cricket, going for a walk or swimming.

 - Be critical of media messages and images that promote thinness or masculine ideals.
 Encourage your child to question and challenge Western society’s narrow ‘beauty ideal’.

 Studies show that a person who appreciates what their body can do, rather than what it looks like, feels good about their body and tends to have higher self-esteem.